chfrank-cgn/chfrank-cgn.github.io/openstack.md

 # OpenStack

-[OpenStack](https://www.openstack.org/) is still a viable cloud operating system and in use by many ISPs.
-The setup in this article was performed on a teutoStack public cloud environment in [Bielefeld](https://en.wikipedia.org/wiki/Bielefeld_Conspiracy), operated by [teuto.net](https://teuto.net/).
+[OpenStack](https://www.openstack.org/) is still a viable cloud operating system and in use by many ISPs all over the world.
+Installations might differ slightly, the setup in this article was performed on a teutoStack public cloud environment in [Bielefeld](https://en.wikipedia.org/wiki/Bielefeld_Conspiracy), operated by [teuto.net](https://teuto.net/).

-OpenStack integration for Kubernetes itself has been around for some time and consists of two components: The OpenStack [cloud provider](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) and the OpenStack [node driver](https://rancher.com/docs/rancher/v2.x/en/admin-settings/drivers/node-drivers/).
+OpenStack integration for Kubernetes itself has been around for some time and is well established.
+It consists of two components: The OpenStack [cloud provider](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) and the OpenStack [node driver](https://rancher.com/docs/rancher/v2.x/en/admin-settings/drivers/node-drivers/).
 The cloud provider is available in Rancher by default; Rancher also includes a node driver.
 However, that's not enabled by default.

-To build a Rancher Kubernetes cluster on OpenStack, there are two options: The OpenStack node driver or a [custom cluster](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) setup.
+There are two options to build a Rancher Kubernetes cluster on OpenStack: The OpenStack node driver or a [custom cluster](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) setup.

 For easier access, all example files below are available on [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/openstack).

 ## Cloud Provider

+To allow Kubernetes access to the OpenStack API, to create load balancers or volumes, for example, enable the OpenStack cloud provider.

-To enable the OpenStack cloud provider, choose the "Custom" option during cluster creation for the cloud provider in the Rancher GUI and then add the following information into the cluster configuration (through Edit YAML) as an example - substitute actual values as needed:
+To do so, choose the "Custom" option during cluster creation for the cloud provider in the Rancher GUI and then insert the following information into the cluster configuration (through "Edit YAML") - substitute actual values as required:

 ```
 rancher_kubernetes_engine_config: